 My Number One Choice

 As with any new purchase, you should always do your research first and look into the reviews.
 However, there are also other important nuances to look out for in order to find the best cycling gloves tailored for your needs.
 Below is a guide to help with that.
-I hope it helps you find your fair pair of gloves!
+I hope it helps you find your fair pair of cycling gloves!

 In order to fully grasp what a great fit means, it’s critical that you understand the parts of your cycling glove: